panwaramita/Amita_Portfolio/README.md

 * portfolio: display link to all the project done.
 * contact: provides the form to add the name email and message.

 This project use the Bootsrap 4 features.
-Therefore ,it provides responsive layout for desktop,tab and mobile screen.
+Therefore ,it provides responsive layout for desktop, tab and mobile screen.

 ## Technologies